-Stress and exhaustion are among the most reliable porn triggers.
-This article explains why, and gives you a framework for protecting your recovery on the days when you have the least capacity to protect it.
+Stress and exhaustion are common porn triggers because they reduce impulse control, increase the need for quick relief, and make alternatives feel harder to start.
+This article gives you a framework for protecting recovery on the days when capacity is low.
 For the broader picture, read our complete guide to urges and triggers.

 Key takeaways

-- On hard days, use the minimum viable plan: phone in another room by 9 PM, one physical reset, one honest sentence in a journal
+- On hard days, use a minimum viable plan: phone in another room by 9 PM, one physical reset, and one honest sentence in a journal.

-- Build long-term stress resilience through consistent sleep, regular movement, social connection, and margins in your schedule
+- Long-term stress resilience comes from consistent sleep, regular movement, social connection, and margins in your schedule.

 - Impulse control drops.
 The part of your brain that says "I know this isn't a good idea" gets quieter.

 - Reward sensitivity increases.
-Your brain becomes more responsive to quick dopamine hits because it’s desperate for relief.
+Your brain becomes more responsive to quick relief.

 - Decision fatigue accelerates.
 Every decision costs more cognitive energy, and you burn through your daily supply faster.